AaronNovakDev/out_Veggin/README.md

 https://trello.com/b/vL7XZoO8/project-management
 Ive used the Trello board to track my tasks with.
 Its really easy to use and a great all round task tracking app.
 It has helped me by reminding me what to do and how much time i should be spending on each part.
 It also helps me by having an all in one place to go to, to see what taskts i have left.

+## HOW TO RUN THIS PROGRAM

+To run this application all you need to do is open the website that ive attached above.
+Once youve clicked that, it will take you straight into the login screen.
+Since your a new User you click on "Sign Up"
+You create your user name, use your email address, then enter a password thats at least 6 characters long.
+Then click on Sign Up!.
+Now youve made it to the Home screen, from here its as simple as adding in your items via the Add Item button, Or you can click on Garden.
+Garden will take you to every ones listed Items for sale.
+From here you can add, update or destroy your own items, but youll notice the other users you can only view.